K-Sato1995/gatsbyBlog/content/posts/React-hooks-for-noobs/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - React
   - Hooks
-description: React16.8 introduced a new feature called hooks.
+description: "React16.8 introduced a new feature called hooks.
 Hooks would change how you build react applications rather drastically.
-Here is my take to explain what they are.
+Here is my take to explain what they are."
 ---
 # Introduction
 `Hooks` are a new feature introduced in React16.8.